jian10au/portfolio/README.md

 # Description For Internet

-## 1. Keys events in the development of the internet
+## 1. Key events in the development of the internet

 ## 2. Fundemental aspects of the internet: domain, web servers, DNS and web browsers